castorr/Chatbot/README.md

 > Running as admin

-It's always a good option to run the bot as admin to make sure it got all permissions needed.
+- It's always a good option to run the bot as admin to make sure it got all permissions needed.
 In order to do that you right click your Chatbot Shortcut -> `run as administrator`

 > If all else failed it might be MSI afterburner

-First check if the bot does launch with MSI turned off (If it does not it is a different problem and this solution is not for you):
-With the bot closed and afterburner open, go into afterburner settings>User Interface and make sure Single tray icon mode is OFF.
-Then go to your tray, right click RivaTunerStatisticsServer, and click show.
-Click Add, then find the Streamlabs Chatbot.exe.
+- First check if the bot does launch with MSI turned off (If it does not it is a different problem and this solution is not for you) With the bot closed and afterburner open, go into afterburner `settings` > `User Interface` and make sure `Single tray icon mode` is `OFF`.
+Then go to your tray, right click `RivaTunerStatisticsServer`, and click `show`.
+Click `Add`, then find the Streamlabs `Chatbot.exe`.
 Making sure the Streamlabs Chatbot profile is selected, turn Application Detection Level to None.
 Open the chatbot and it should work fine now.